freeipa/ansible-freeipa/README-topology.md

 Variable | Description | Required
 -------- | ----------- | --------
-`principal` | The admin principal is a string and defaults to `admin` | no `password` | The admin password is a string and is required if there is no admin ticket available on the node | no `suffix` | The topology suffix to be used, this can either be `domain`, `ca` or `domain+ca` | yes `name` \| `cn` | The topology segment name (cn) is the unique identifier for a segment. | no `left` \| `leftnode` | The left replication node string - an IPA server | no
+`ipaadmin_principal` | The admin principal is a string and defaults to `admin` | no `ipaadmin_password` | The admin password is a string and is required if there is no admin ticket available on the node | no `suffix` | The topology suffix to be used, this can either be `domain`, `ca` or `domain+ca` | yes `name` \| `cn` | The topology segment name (cn) is the unique identifier for a segment. | no `left` \| `leftnode` | The left replication node string - an IPA server | no